jamesgarner-me/queens-solver/memory-bank/progress.md

    - No dark mode support

 5. **Testing Coverage**
+   - ✅ Test coverage for error handling components
-   - Incomplete test coverage for edge cases
+   - 🔲 Incomplete test coverage for core functionality
-   - Limited automated testing for frontend components
+   - 🔲 Limited automated testing for other frontend components

 ## Evolution of Project Decisions